arangodb/docs-hugo/site/content/3.12/about-arangodb/features/_index.md

 long as you are not creating a commercial derivative work or offering, or are including it in a commercial product, application, or service.
-On the fourth anniversary of the first publicly available distribution of a specific version, the license changes to the open-source Apache 2.0 license.
+On the fourth anniversary of the first publicly available distribution of a specific version, the license changes to the permissive Apache 2.0 open-source license.

 ### Enterprise Edition